earthlab/earthlab.github.io/_posts/courses/earth-analytics-python/04-spatial-data/in-class/2018-02-05-spatial01-intro-vector-data.md

 permalink: /courses/earth-analytics-python/spatial-data-vector-shapefiles/intro-vector-data-python/
 nav-title: 'Vector Data in Python'
 module-title: 'Use Vector Spatial data in Open Source Python - Geopandas'
 module-description: 'This tutorial covers working with spatial data in vector format in Python.
-You will learn how to important, manipulate and map shapefile data in python.
+You will learn how to import, manipulate and map shapefile data in python.
 Finally you will learn how to reproject vector data into different coordinate reference systems.'
 module-nav-title: 'Spatial Data in Python'
 module-type: 'class'
 course: 'earth-analytics-python'